Richard B. Gallagher

 Richard Barclay Gallagher is a Scottish immunologist, science editor, and academic publisher.
 He is the president and editor-in-chief of Annual Reviews.
 He graduated with a doctoral degree from the University of Glasgow and was a researcher at Trinity College Dublin before he began working in academic publishing in 1989, holding positions with Elsevier and the journals Science and Nature.
 In the 2000s, he was the editor of the magazine The Scientist.

-In 2015, he became president and editor-in-chief of Annual Reviews, where he oversaw the expansion into new journal titles, launched its first online magazine Knowable Magazine, and developed the Subscribe to Open initiative for open access publishing.
+In 2015, Gallagher became president and editor-in-chief of Annual Reviews, where he oversaw its expansion into new journal titles, developed the Subscribe to Open initiative for open access publishing, launched the online magazines Knowable Magazine, Knowable en español and Katina Magazine, and expanded support for research communities by acquiring the Charleston Conference, Knowledge Unlatched and Underline Science.
+In 2025, Gallagher was awarded the Association of Learned and Professional Society Publishers' ALPSP Award for Contribution to Scholarly Publishing.

 Education

 Richard Barclay Gallagher received a Bachelor of Science in immunology from the University of Glasgow in 1981.
 He earned a PhD in cell biology, also at the University of Glasgow, in 1985 under the advisorship of Adam S. G. Curtis.
 While a PhD student, he joined the British Society for Immunology.
 He was later a postdoctoral fellow at University College Dublin, where he researched sarcoidosis.